Codecademy/docs/content/sklearn/concepts/naive-bayes/naive-bayes.md

   - 'Machine Learning'
 Tags:
   - 'Machine Learning'
+  - 'Supervised Learning'
+  - 'Unsupervised Learning'
+  - 'Scikit-learn'
 CatalogContent:
   - 'learn-python-3'
   - 'paths/computer-science'
 ---

 **Naive Bayes** algorithms are supervised learning methods that calculate the probability of an outcome based on input data and prior knowledge, assuming all inputs are equal and independent of each other.
-These "naive" assumptions are often violated in real-world scenarios.
-For example, a response to an email depends on someone else emailing first, and a person is more likely to have freckles if their sister has freckles.
+These _naive_ assumptions are often violated in real-world scenarios.
+For example, a response to an email depends on someone else emailing first and a person is more likely to have freckles if his/her sister has freckles.
 Despite their simplicity, Naive Bayes algorithms often perform well in practice.

 Typically, a preprocessed dataset is divided into training and testing sets.
 The training set is used to train the model, while the testing set is used to evaluate the model’s accuracy.
-Scikit-Learn provides several Naive Bayes classifiers, each suited for different types of supervised classification:
+Scikit-learn provides several Naive Bayes classifiers, each suited for different types of supervised classification:

 - **Multinomial Naive Bayes**: Designed for occurrence counts (e.g., predicting book genre based on the frequency of each word in the text).
 The multinomial distribution requires discrete features represented as integers.
 - **Bernoulli Naive Bayes**: Designed for binary (yes/no) and boolean (true/false) features (e.g., predicting sales emails based on the presence of common sales phrases).